Explore Korean film design at 'Build On-Screen Worlds'

-The Korean Cultural Center is hosting the exhibition "Production Design: Scene Architects Build On-Screen Worlds".
+The Korean Cultural Centre in Bangkok, Thailand, is hosting the exhibition "Production Design: Scene Architects Build On-Screen Worlds".

 The works present concepts such as storyboard, concept design, set plan and graphic design, with a video of the set and film scenes to provide a glimpse of the process of the production process.